 The new moon, when you do not see the moon at all in the sky, is the time to get serious about moving on from bad behaviors and toxic relationships permanently.

 The simplest way to use astrological timing to help get the energy flowing and for your goals to manifest in the easiest way is to use the days of the week and the moon phase.
 By pairing this metaphysical energy with your mundane actions, like filling out job applications or starting a new exercise program, you'll see the positive changes you want smoothly and gently come into your life.

 Let's first take a closer look at the days of the week.

 Monday: This is the day of the week dedicated to the moon and the goddess.
 Think psychic abilities, your emotions, travel, and women's mysteries.
-Think of this day as a day to work on your own psychic abilities, to look closely at your emotions, or plan that next vacation.
+Think of this day as a day to work on your own psychic abilities, look closely at your emotions, or plan your next vacation.

 Friday: This is the day of the week dedicated to the Norse goddess Freya and the Roman goddess Venus.
 Think love, caring, beauty, and romance.
 This is a great day to go to the spa, get that new haircut, or send that note in your child's lunch telling them just how proud you are of them.